saket/telephoto/docs/zoomable/index.md

-# `Modifier.zoomable()`
+# Modifier.zoomable()

-A modifier for handling pan & zoom gestures, designed to be shared across all your media composables so that your users can use the same familiar gestures throughout your app.
+A `Modifier` for handling pan & zoom gestures, designed to be shared across all your media composables so that your users can use the same familiar gestures throughout your app.
 It supports,

 - Pinch to zoom and flings
 - Double tap to zoom